Monalisakondpan/cartly/README.md

 cd frontend
 npm run test
 ```
-CI runs both automatically on every push via GitHub Actions.
+CI runs all three test suites (backend, frontend, mobile) automatically on every push via GitHub Actions.
+Backend tests run against a disposable Postgres service container spun up inside the CI job itself, so no real credentials are needed there.

 ## Known Limitations (by design)
 - **No payment processing** — order placement is fully functional, but no real payment gateway (e.g., Stripe) is integrated yet.
-This was a deliberate scope decision for this stage of the project.
 - **Single-currency** — no multi-currency support.
-- **Local network only for mobile testing** — the mobile app currently points to a local IP for development; production deployment would use a real domain.
+- **Not yet deployed** — runs locally; cloud deployment is planned but not configured.

 ## Why This Project
-Built as a portfolio piece demonstrating full-stack, multi-client architecture: a single backend serving both a web and native mobile client, with real security practices (not just CRUD), automated testing, CI/CD, and a production cloud deployment — the kind of engineering discipline expected in a production environment, not just a tutorial project.
+Built as a portfolio piece demonstrating full-stack, multi-client architecture: a single backend serving both a web and native mobile client, with real security practices (not just CRUD) and automated testing — the kind of engineering discipline expected in a production environment, not just a tutorial project.